shoaib555/TSF-Internship/README.md

 # TSF-Internship
 These are the tasks that were assigned during the one month internship.
 The tasks included
-1) Preciting score using linear model
+1) Predicting score using linear model
-2) EDA of Reatail store
+2) EDA of Retail store
 3) EDA of global terrorism
 4) Cluster analysis
 5) Decision Tree